yashkamde4/full-stack-app-with-react-rest-api/README.md

 This app was implemented according to the designs specified in the `/mockups` and `/markup` folder.

-## Motivation
-This project was created as part of the [Treehouse Full Stack Javascript Techdegree](https://teamtreehouse.com/techdegree/full-stack-javascript).

 ## Technologies used
 - Javascript